BarnBridge/BarnBridge-Whitepaper/README.md

 An additional external audit will push the launch on the mainnet by approximately **6 weeks.** More details in 4.2.2 on Audits & Simulations.

-#### **Smart Alpha Bonds**
+#### **SMART Alpha Bonds**

-Following the model of the Smart Yield Bonds, the DAO controls the setup and the parameters for SMART Alpha Bonds.
+Following the model of the SMART Yield Bonds, the DAO controls the setup and the parameters for SMART Alpha Bonds.
 Additionally the smart contract oracles will be critical in determining the price of the staked assets, as well as the price when the pool period starts and also when the period ends, to have a fair distribution of earnings or losses.

 This DeFi product is composed of the actual pool contracts the users interact with, specific deployment factories, which deploy and set up the pool contracts, and the complimentary back-end and front-end.
 - Estimated time to build, test and launch: **20 weeks**